Sustainable feed ingredients

 Grieg Seafood identified and mitigated the most material risks related to our feed ingredients, such as overfishing and deforestation.
 However, we recognize that more must be done in our value chain to promote a more sustainable food system.
 Going forward, Grieg Seafood will assess the impact of our feed ingredients on various environmental and social parameters, to assess more material risks to mitigate and where we can make an impact in our feed supply chain.

 With a growing aquaculture sector, we recognize that we need new marine and protein based feed ingredients.
 Grieg Seafood will take part in the commercialization of such ingredients, and is currently assessing which ones we will go into.
-We are in dialogue with various suppliers of possible alternatives, such as insect meal.
-We have also taken part in research into novel ingredients.
-Previously, we were a partner to an R&D project, CO2 Bio, that uses carbon dioxide from the oil and gas industry to produce algae as an alternative fish feed ingredient.
+We are in dialogue with various suppliers of possible alternatives, and have engaged in R&D projects to develop alternatives.
+Our aim is that at least 5% of our feed comes from novel feed ingredients by 2030.
+So far in 2023, approximately 0,3% of the feed in our Norwegian operations come from novel algae oils.

 - We have taken part in the development of the new ASC feed standard, which was launched in 2021.